This quickstart steps you through the process of:

 demo-img.jpgfile to upload from your local machine to your Cloud Storage bucket.
 This is the image file that you just uploaded:

-After the file is uploaded and listed in the Cloud Storage Browser, share the image publicly by clicking the
+After the file is uploaded and listed in the Cloud Storage Browser, share the image publicly.

 Complete the interactive API Explorer template, below, by replacing

 image.source.imageUrifield with the name of the Cloud Storage bucket where you uploaded the

 Click Execute to send the request to the service.
 The JSON response appears above.

 Congratulations!
 You've made your first